AustralianBioCommons/ables/processes.md

   </tr>
   <tr>
     <td class="tg-baqh">Software centric outcomes</td>
-    <td class="tg-0lax">Creation, development, installation, testing and/or optimisation of software that will be made available for use / reuse by others in the life sciences participant.</td>
+    <td class="tg-0lax">Creation, development, installation, testing and/or optimisation of software that will be made available for use / reuse by others in the life sciences community.</td>
     <td class="tg-baqh"></td>
     <td class="tg-baqh"></td>
     <td class="tg-ibb5">Yes</td>
   </tr>
   <tr>
     <td class="tg-baqh">Common research theme</td>
-    <td class="tg-0lax">A defined cross-institutional collaboration, project, participant, consortium, or some other collaborative construct, that is focused on a common research theme.</td>
+    <td class="tg-0lax">A defined cross-institutional collaboration, project, community, consortium, or some other collaborative construct, that is focused on a common research theme.</td>
     <td class="tg-ibb5" colspan="3">Yes</td>
   </tr>
   <tr>